GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

     cd ../redis
     kubectl apply -f redis.yaml

-### OpenDJ (LDAP)
+### OpenDJ

-1. Go to `ldap/static-ebs` directory:
+1. Go to `ldap` directory:

-        cd ../ldap/static-ebs
+        cd ../ldap

 1. Prepare volumes for ldap:

         kubectl apply -f opendj-volumes.yaml

 1. Create constraints to assign container to specific nodes:

         kubectl get node

 1. Pick one of the nodes, get the name, and attach a label to the node:

         kubectl label node NODE_NAME opendj-init=true

 1. Pick other nodes and attach a label for each node:

         kubectl label node NODE_NAME opendj-init=false

 1. Deploy OpenDJ pod that generates initial data: